ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Aspects/Applied Sciences.md

 tags:
   - rules/characters/aspect/science
 ---
-Includes all technological applications of sciences, like engineering of all kinds, economics, political science, and so on.
+Includes all direct and indirect applications of science, like engineering of all kinds, economics, political science, and so on.